Click the image above to learn more about some of the scenarios you may face as a student, parent or employee.

-The Amphitheater School District has created plans to provide a safe and positive learning environment for students and staff.
-The plans are based on recommendations from county and state health officials and our Blue Ribbon Committee.
-Details are included in our Employee and Student Handbooks, and we are sharing the information here as well.
+The Amphitheater School District has continually updated mitigation plans and strategies to provide a safe and positive learning environment for students and staff based on recommendations from county and state health officials and our Blue Ribbon Committee.

 Please be aware that in addition to the items on this list, each school site has also developed procedures specific to their campuses regarding student and employee health and safety.

 - Classrooms will be cleaned and sanitized daily.

 - Hand sanitizer and/or soap and water will be available in classrooms.